 Address: P.za San Marco, 52, 30124 Venezia VE, Italy

-In addition to its permanent exhibits, Museo Correr also offers a rotating collection of special exhibits each year, ranging from ancient Roman artifacts to contemporary paintings.
-Perfect for the history buff looking to learn more about the city’s storied history, an art enthusiast looking for a unique cultural experience, and everyone else in between, there’s some source of fascination for every visitor at Museo Correr.
+In addition to its permanent exhibits, Museo Correr also offers a rotating collection of unique exhibitions each year, ranging from ancient Roman artifacts to contemporary paintings.

 17. Giardini Papadopoli